· 3 min read

 When testing for deterenol in these products, researchers discovered eight additional harmful stimulants, including vonedrine, a drug originally introduced in the 1940s as a prescription nasal spray and later withdrawn from the market by the manufacturer in 1960.

-Anyone unknowingly consuming these stimulants could be putting themselves at risk, according to John Travis, who is a senior researcher at NSF International and a co-author of the study.
+Anyone unknowingly consuming these stimulants could be putting themselves at risk, according to John Travis, who is a senior researcher at NSF and a co-author of the study.

 “You never want to find unlabeled ingredients in supplements, but it is especially concerning to find these strange brews of experimental stimulants in products that are readily available in the United States,” Travis said.

 What is Deterenol and Why Is It Potentially Harmful?